 Can you guess where the above picture was taken?

 If you answered “The Netherlands,” “Holland,” or “somewhere in Europe,” sorry, but you’re mistaken!
 That’s Huis Ten Bosch, a theme park in Sasebo, Nagasaki that was designed to look like a Dutch village.
 If all you know of Japan’s theme parks are Disney and Universal Studios, this is a theme park you might want to consider.
 The name Huis Ten Bosch is Dutch for “house in the woods,” and is named after one of the Dutch royal family’s residences.
 Most of the theme park uses Dutch architecture, so just walking around is already a pleasure in itself.

-Pro tip: The theme park is huge, so big that it’s better to just take a boat ride down the park’s six kilometer-long canal if you get tired of walking and just want to see some scenery.
+Pro tip: The theme park is huge; so big that it’s better to take a boat ride down the park’s 6-kilometer-long canal if you get tired of walking and just want to see some scenery.

 Near the entry of the park, this is the area with the windmills and, as the name implies, flowers.
-Inside one of the windmills is a museum where you can see how windmills work.
+Inside one of the windmills is a museum where you can learn how windmills work.
 There’s also a shop where you can rent a traditional Dutch outfit.

 World Bazaar and Amsterdam City

-This area has restaurants, shops, and a hotel.
-Here, you can find the Gyaman Museum, a glass art museum; a floral clock; a carousel; and Pandora, a music box museum.
+This area has restaurants, shops and a hotel.
+Here, you can find the Giyaman Museum (a glass art museum), a floral clock, a carousel, and Pandora, a music box museum.

 Of particular interest here is Palace Huis Ten Bosch, a recreation of its Dutch namesake.
 Inside it is a museum.
 There’s also an imperial garden behind the palace.
 There are two other museums in this area: a porcelain museum and a shipping museum.
 You can also ride the De Liefde, a reconstruction of a Dutch ship that reached Japan in the 17th century.
-Also here is the Ishinkan, a martial arts center where you can have a samurai or ninja experience and try your hand at archery.
 Also, for the dinosaur nerds, there’s an AR dino-hunting experience available.